mnamysl/nat-acl2021/README.md

 * **trdg**: contains the [Text Recognition Data Generator](https://github.com/Belval/TextRecognitionDataGenerator) (TRDG) toolkit employed for text rendering.

 Moreover, we extended the basic NAT framework by implementing our error generation methods and included it in the extended sequence labeling model (*flair_ext/nat_sequence_tagger_model.py*).
-Additionally, we modified the trainer class (*flair_ext/trainers/trainer.py*) and extended the former NAT functionality contained in **robust_ner** (see, e.g., *robust_ner/seq2seq.py*).
+Additionally, we modified the [trainer class](./flair_ext/trainers/trainer.py) and extended the former NAT functionality contained in [robust_ner](./robust_ner).

-Furthermore, we added additional data into the **resources** directory including dictionaries extracted from the test sets of the sequence labeling benchmarks that were used by the error correction methods (*resources/dictionaries*), fonts that were utilized by the text rendering module (*resources/fonts*), and edit operations and checksums required to recreate and validate the noisy sequence labeling data sets used in our experiments (*resources/conversion*).
+Furthermore, we added additional data into the [resources}(./resources) directory including [dictionaries](./resources/dictionaries) extracted from the test sets of the sequence labeling benchmarks that were used by the error correction methods, [fonts](./resources/fonts) that were utilized by the text rendering module, and edit operations and checksums required to recreate and validate the noisy sequence labeling data sets used in our experiments (cf. [conversion](./resources/conversion)).

-Note that *FLAIR*, *NA*TAS, *ONMT* and *TRDG* are not included in this repository.
-See the *Quick Start* section for more information about the installation of the additional dependencies.
+Note that *FLAIR*, *NATAS*, *ONMT* and *TRDG* are not included in this repository.
+See the [Quick Start section](README.md#getting-the-code) for more information about the installation of the additional dependencies.

 Please refer to the description of the remaining components [here](https://github.com/mnamysl/nat-acl2020#project-structure).